 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.

-The North Delhi Municipal Corporation (NDMC) is likely to run sealing action after 29th September against factories or Industries, which are involved in the activity to produce air pollutant by using coal and other ‘bad’ fuels like pet coke and furnace oil.
-Delhi is the city where pollution rate is already high and that kind of factories and industries discharge unavoidable air pollutant.
+The North Delhi Municipal Corporation (NDMC) is likely to run sealing action after 29th September against factories or Industries, which are involved in the activity to produce air pollutants by using coal and other ‘bad’ fuels like pet coke and furnace oil.
+Delhi is the city where the pollution rate is already high and that kind of factories and industries discharge unavoidable air pollutants.

-Environmental Pollution (Prevention and Control) Authority (EPCA) took cognizance on increasing air pollution in the city and issued a circular to Delhi’s three civic agencies last month, and asking them to direct all industries for using only list of fuels approved by Delhi Pollution Control Committee (DPCC) under the Delhi government recently.
+Environmental Pollution (Prevention and Control) Authority (EPCA) took cognizance of increasing air pollution in the city and issued a circular to Delhi’s three civic agencies last month, and asking them to direct all industries to use only a list of fuels approved by Delhi Pollution Control Committee (DPCC) under the Delhi government recently.

 List of approved fuels in the National Capital Territory of Delhi

-1. Coal with low Sulphur (less than 0.4%) for use in thermal power plant only
+- Coal with low Sulphur (less than 0.4%) for use in thermal power plants only

 Industries will be liable to penalty, if they are continuing to using fuels other than those mentioned in notified list after 29th September.
 Air (Prevention and Control of Pollution) Act deals in that matter.